tensorflow/tensorflow/tensorflow/lite/g3doc/convert/rnn.md

 ## Overview

-TensorFlow Lite supports converting TensorFlow RNN models to TensorFlow Lite’s fused LSTM operators.
-Fused operators exist to maximize the performance of their underlying kernel implementations, as well as provide a higher level interface to define complex transformations like quantizatization.
+TensorFlow Lite supports converting TensorFlow RNN models to TensorFlow Lite’s fused LSTM operations.
+Fused operations exist to maximize the performance of their underlying kernel implementations, as well as provide a higher level interface to define complex transformations like quantizatization.

 Since there are many variants of RNN APIs in TensorFlow, our approach has been two fold: